hashicorp/terraform-website/content/source/docs/enterprise/before-installing/postgres-requirements.html.md

 # PostgreSQL Requirements for Terraform Enterprise

--> **Note:** These requirements apply to the `External Services` operational mode, not the managed disk operational mode.
+-> **Note:** These requirements apply to the `External Services` operational mode, not the mounted disk operational mode.
 See the [Pre-Install Checklist](./index.html) for more information.

 To use an external PostgreSQL database with Terraform Enterprise, the following requirements must be met: